Ron Hextall: Management career

 Upon his retirement from playing in 1999, Hextall immediately joined the Philadelphia Flyers' staff as a professional scout.
 He was promoted to director of professional player personnel three years later and was considered by the Manitoba Sports Hall of Fame to be a key factor in the success experienced by the Flyers during the early 2000s when they won the Atlantic Division three times while reaching the Eastern Conference Finals on two occasions.
 In June 2006, Hextall moved to the Los Angeles Kings to take on the role of vice president and assistant general manager.
 In addition, Hextall served as the general manager of the Manchester Monarchs of the AHL, the Kings' primary minor league affiliate.
 On June 11, 2012, Hextall finally won a Stanley Cup, as the assistant general manager of the Kings.
 On July 15, 2013, Hextall returned to the Flyers and was named assistant general manager and director of hockey operations.
 On May 7, 2014, Hextall was named general manager of the Flyers, following the promotion of Paul Holmgren to team president.
 On November 26, 2018, the Flyers fired Hextall as general manager.
-He was an advisor in the Hockey Operations department for the Kings.
-On February 9, 2021, he was announced as the new general manager for the Pittsburgh Penguins.
+He was an advisor in the hockey operations department for the Kings.

+On February 9, 2021, Hextall was announced as the new general manager for the Pittsburgh Penguins.
+His tenure in Pittsburgh rapidly became controversial among fans and sports journalists, with The Athletic summarizing his tenure by calling him "one of the worst general managers in franchise history.
+He may well have destroyed the Penguins with his ghastly record of player transactions."
+Widely faulted moves through the 2022 off-season included trading Mike Matheson for the older and more expensive Jeff Petry, declining to retain John Marino, and re-signing Kasperi Kapanen and an aging Jeff Carter.
+The Penguins struggled throughout the 2022–23 season, and by the trade deadline were in danger of missing the playoffs for the first time in sixteen years.
+Hextall opted to clear salary cap space by trading or waiving a number of players, including Kapanen, but then made the widely criticized decision to trade a 2023 second-round pick to the Nashville Predators for Mikael Granlund.
+Granlund was considered a declining player with an undesirable contract, and would subsequently score only one goal in twenty games with the Penguins, dubbed "a complete non-factor."
+The Penguins ultimately missed the playoffs, ending their league-best appearance streak, leading to immediate calls for Hextall to be sacked.
+On April 14, 2023, the Penguins announced that they had fired Hextall and executive Brian Burke.